dataluscorp/browser/testing/perfdocs/generated/talos.rst

 -  source:
    `tart <https://dxr.mozilla.org/mozilla-central/source/testing/talos/talos/tests/tart>`__
 -  type: `Page load`_
--  measuring: Desktop Firefox UI animation speed and smoothness
+-  measuring: Desktop Datalus UI animation speed and smoothness
 -  reporting: intervals in ms (lower is better) - see below for details
 -  data: there are 30 reported subtests from TART which we load 25 times, resulting in 30 sets of 25 data points.